nuriel77/iri-playbook/docs/maintenance.rst

 Upgrade IRI
 ===========

-I strongly recommend to use ``iric`` in order to upgrade IRI's version when a new release is out.
+Please use the tool ``iric`` in order to upgrade IRI's version when a new release is out.

 Latest IRI release is available `here <https://github.com/iotaledger/iri/releases/latest>`_.

+Sometimes it might take a while until the image is pushed to dockerhub, in which case you will see a release is already on Github but not yet available to upgrade your node.
+It normally takes a few minutes to get built and available on dockerhub.

 If a new version has been announced, a new docker image for IRI should be made available and can be pulled via ``iric`` (upgrade IRI).